Ruun/RuanScript/README.md

 4. Push to the branch: `git push origin feature-branch-name`
 5. Open a pull request.

+## Security Policy

+For information on reporting security vulnerabilities, please see our [Security Policy](./SECURITY.md).

 ## License

 RuanScript is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.